-If a receives a 20-minute consequence, this is recorded centrally on CPOMS (the school's safeguarding software) by the class teacher with the date and reason.
+If a child reaches Red, this is recorded centrally on CPOMS (the school's safeguarding software) by the class teacher with the date and reason.
 If behavioural challenges continue, there will be communication with the parents/carers on a regular basis and possible referrals made to the Multi Agency Behaviour Support Team (MABS) for assessment.

-Where a child is removed from a classroom the child's education will continue in a supervised setting.
+Where a child is removed from a classroom i.e. they are on Red, the child's education will continue in a supervised setting.
 Where possible, it will be linked to the education offered to the rest of the children in their class.
 Where it differs, it should still be meaningful for the child.
-Restorative conversations will be had to help the child understand what went wrong.